 - I also work 1 on 1 with people on specialization and/or lead generation.
 This service is ideal for larger businesses, more complex specialization situations, or people who want to move as quickly as possible through the process of specializing or building a lead generation practice.

-In addition to these services, I have a book (The Positioning Manual for Technical Firms), a course (The Positioning Course), and other useful resources available on this site.
+In addition to these services, I have two books (The Positioning Manual for Technical Firms and Specializing Without Failure), a course (The Positioning Course), and other useful resources available on this site.

 “How do I know who I should refer to you?”